meetjestad/mjs_gateway_configuration/README.md

 ### Initial installation
  1. Flash image on SD card
+ 2. Login via SSH (default login debian:temppwd).
+This will force a password change, use `needschange`, which will be automatically updated by the configure script later.
- 2. Setup key authentication for root (login with debian:temppwd, create `/root/.ssh/authorized_keys` using sudo).
+ 3. Setup key authentication for root.
 Can be done with:

-        pyinfra 192.168.7.2 --sudo --data _sudo_password=temppwd --data ssh_password=temppwd --ssh-user debian server.user_authorized_keys user=root public_keys=files/authorized_keys/amersfoort
+        pyinfra 192.168.7.2 --sudo --data _sudo_password=temppwd --data ssh_password=changeme --ssh-user debian server.user_authorized_keys user=root public_keys=files/authorized_keys/amersfoort

-    TODO: on Debian 13 images, a password change is forced on next loging, which breaks the above command.
-A password can be preconfigured using `sysconf.txt` on the SD card BOOT partition now, so try that to preconfigure the original default password (and hope is does not force a change anymore then) and then run the above command for the rest (or use sysconf.txt to set up all passwords and SSH keys).

- 3. Reboot (to complete SD filesystem resize).
+ 4. Reboot (to complete SD filesystem resize).
 Debian 13 images do this automatically on first boot.
- 4. Put gateway in inventory
+ 5. Put gateway in inventory
- 5. Set up internet connectivity (either plug in ethernet, or set up NAT and routing via USB, see below).
+ 6. Set up internet connectivity (either plug in ethernet, or set up NAT and routing via USB, see below).
- 5. Run initial sync:
+ 7. Run initial sync:

      pyinfra inventory.py --data ssh_hostname=192.168.7.2 --limit mjs-gateway-123 configure_gateway.py